hanpari/sovereign/source/02/061_mission.md

 ...

 My diploma work done and turned in.
 My conclusion?
-He was a latent homosexual.
+Object of my study, He Himself, was a latent homosexual.
 Afraid my work doesn't prove my claim at all, but who cares?
 My sources are doubtful, to say the least, but my supervisor waved that off.
 "Your heart provides you the guidance."
-In fact, she considers my work rather rigorous.
+In fact, she considers my work rigorous.
 I'm the only student who bothered with references.
-The others just submitted something that can be called an essay at best.
+The others just submitted something that can be called an baseless essay at best.

 ...

 No idea if They pulled the strings, but my diploma work got an award.
 Seriously?
+For what?

 ...